RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### Variable Explorer

+* Add a viewer to inspect any Python object in a tree-like view.
 * Add MultiIndex display support to the DataFrame viewer.
 * Add support for all Pandas indexes.
 * Add support for sets.